We never eat fruitcake because it has rum,

 There’s no question about the noble origins of the American fruitcake tradition.
 English to the core.

 The following list of Tea Breads/Spice Breads comes from Fermented Foods of the World: A Dictionary and a Guide, by Geoffery Campbell-Platt, a book apparently worth its weight in gold, literally.
-(It’s selling for over US $500.00 right now.)
-A newer and more-up-to-date version is due out TODAY, how coincidental (!), Fermented Foods and Beverages of the World, CRC Press, by Jyoti Prakash Tamang, for the more palatable sum of US $160.00.
+(It sold for over US $500.00 once upon a time, but now goes for $12.67 right now.)
+A newer and more-up-to-date version appeared in 2009 as Fermented Foods and Beverages of the World, CRC Press, by Jyoti Prakash Tamang, for the more palatable sum of US $206.95.

 Bara Brith (heavily fruited) – Wales, UK